Asoka Handagama

 Asoka Handagama (born December 1962) is a Sri Lankan filmmaker.
-He obtained his primary and secondary schooling in a provincial school and went on to study Mathematics at the University of Kelaniya where he was awarded a first class honours degree.
+He obtained his primary and secondary schooling at St. Mary's College and went on to study mathematics at the University of Kelaniya where he was awarded a first class honors degree.
 He obtained his MSc in Development Economics at Warwick University in 1995.
 He is also an Assistant Governor of the Sri Lankan Central Bank.

-Theatre
+Theater

-Asoka Handagama's entry to filmmaking was via the theatre and television.
-His maiden theatrical effort, Bhoomika (film), was to address the seedling emerging ethnic crisis in the Island.
+Asoka Handagama's entry to film-making was through theater and television.
+His first theatrical effort, a play of Bhoomika (film), was to address the emerging ethnic crisis in the island.
 The play won the National Youth award for best direction in 1985.
-His second stage play Thunder, was placed second runner up in the Best script in 1987 State drama Festival.
-The country was a real killing field when he directed his third, and most controversial play, Magatha.
-The play, with its radical theatrical form, bravely questioned the existing judicial system of the country.
-Magatha was shown almost all parts of the country, not only in the theatres, in the paddy fields and work places as well.
-Among all the controversies, the play won the Best Original Script and Best Director award in 1989, State Drama Festival.
+His second stage play, Thunder, placed second in Best Script at the 1987 State Drama Festival.
+When he directed his third play, Magatha, reactions to it were controversial.
+The play was challenged by the judicial system of Sri Lanka.
+However, Magatha was shown in almost all parts of the country.
+The play won the Best Original Script and Best Director award at the 1989 State Drama Festival.
 The script was published in 2011, and won the State Literary Award for Best Drama Script.
+His fourth stage play, A Death at an Antique Shop, debuted in 2021.

 Television series

 Asoka Handagama's exercises in the field of TV art were unique.
 Dunhidda Addara is a clear landmark in the history of so-called tele-dramas in Sri Lanka.
 It won all nine main awards including the Best Script and Direction, at the OCIC awards in 1994.
 Diyaketa Pahana, his third TV work, added a new dimension to the traditional tele-feature series.
 Synthetic Sihina explored a way to have a post-modern political discussion in the form of a serious episodic tele-play.
-He exploited the short spell of "ceasefire" (2003–2006) observed by Government forces and the Liberation Tigers of Tamil Ealam (LTTE) to shoot his next tele-feature series, Take This Road in Jaffna, the Northern capital of Sri Lanka to create a dialogue on the root causes of the ongoing war.
-East is Calling, the tele-feature series was on the same theme set in a tsunami rehabilitation camp.
+He exploited the short spell of "ceasefire" (2003–2006) observed by Government forces and the Liberation Tigers of Tamil Ealam (LTTE) to shoot his next television feature series, Take This Road in Jaffna, the Northern capital of Sri Lanka to create a dialogue on the root causes of the ongoing war.
+East is Calling, the television feature series was on the same theme set in a tsunami rehabilitation camp.